wycky1990/printf/README.md

 Handle the following flag characters for non-custom conversion specifiers:

 8. Sarcasm is lost in print
 Handle the following length modifiers for non-custom conversion specifiers:

-l
-h
 Conversion specifiers to handle: d, i, u, o, x, X

 9. Print some money and give it to us for the rain forests